mdn/translated-content-de/files/de/web/api/tasksignal/any_static/index.md

   userCancelController.abort();
 });

-// Timeout nach 5 Minuten
+// Timeout after 5 minutes
 const timeoutSignal = TaskSignal.timeout(1_000 * 60 * 5);

-// Dieses Signal wird abgebrochen, wenn entweder der Benutzer den Abbrechen-Button klickt oder 5 Minuten um sind, je nachdem, was zuerst passiert const combinedSignal = TaskSignal.any([ userCancelController.signal, timeoutSignal,
+// This signal will abort when either the user clicks the cancel button or 5 minutes is up whichever is sooner const combinedSignal = TaskSignal.any([ userCancelController.signal, timeoutSignal,